 Alpha Hydroxy Acids (AHAs) for Skin: What They Are, How They Work

 If you’re on a quest for younger-looking, smoother, and more even-toned skin, you may have heard of alpha hydroxy acid (AHA).
 But what is an AHA?
 Given there’s more than one AHA, which alpha hydroxy acid product should you use?
-Consider this your cheat sheet on all things AHA—you’ll finally know how AHAs work and the differences between them!
+Consider this your cheat sheet on all things AHA—you’ll finally know how AHAs work and the differences between them.

-What is Alpha Hydroxy Acid?
+What Are Alpha Hydroxy Acids (AHAs)?

 Alpha hydroxy acids are a group of natural and synthetic ingredients that, when properly formulated, can exfoliate the uppermost layers of skin.
 Doing so reveals fresher, refined skin that appears much smoother, is more hydrated, and, over time, becomes visibly firmer.
 Anyone concerned with looking younger, longer should consider adding an alpha hydroxy product to their skincare routine.